 Configuring Use the Security > IP Source Guard > Static Binding (Configure ACL Table and Static Bindings Configure MAC Table) pages to bind a static address to a port.
-Table entries include a MAC address, IP address, lease time, entry type (Static, Dynamic), VLAN identifier, and port identifier.
+Table entries include a MAC address, IP address, VLAN identifier, and port identifier.
 All static entries are configured with an infinite lease time, which is indicated with a value of zero in the table.

-- Table entries include a MAC address, IP address, lease time, entry type (Static-IP-SG-Binding, Dynamic-DHCP-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table are automatically configured with an infinite lease time.
+- Table entries include a MAC address, IP address, Dynamic-DHCP-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table are automatically configured with an infinite lease time.